arthwang/vsc-prolog/README.md

   > This feature only works on linux system.

   Code formatting is implemented by calling portray_clause, so the beautification style is depended on portray_clause.
-Thus two limits should be mentioned.
+Thus some limits should be mentioned.
   * Terms with any grammar errors are not formatted
   * Terms with singleton variables, including named anonymous variables are not formatted, since portray_clause outputs all singletons as anonymous variables resulting in user's intention alteration.
+  * portray_clause/1 transpiles or expands some times terms to different lexical literals.
+Just set the configuration 'prolog.format.enabled' to 'false' if it is not what you expect.

   VSC-Prolog formats codes for three scopes of active document in editor:
    * document scope

     Right click any area of active prolog source document in editor to pop up editor context menu, then trigger the command 'Format Document' (default map to alt+shift+f).
 The whole document would be formatted.